thibaudsalsa/phantombuster-technical-test/README.md

  - The ts config is ```strict null checks``` ```no implicite any``` and ```strictFunctionTypes```
  - The documentation of the project / codebase should explicite enought (API call are explain in the readme to get the data of the phantom)
  - This project will be on a github respository
- - The user can select the number of page to process vyt sending a number inside the field ```pageToProcess``` in phantom arguments
+ - The user can select the number of page to process by sending a number inside the field ```pageToProcess``` in phantom arguments

  #### Mentions